Methodology White Paper

 are less than ordinary income tax rates.
 Natural Resources emerge due to their tax efficiency.
 Real Estate, Corporate

 Bonds and Emerging Market Bonds fall out because their dividends or interest are taxed at ordinary income tax rates,

 Exhibit 1: Taxable allocation weights for each risk tolerance level

 It is important to note that we did not consider the benefits from tax-loss harvesting when designing our portfolio

 allocations for our base level service.
 For more information on our tax-loss harvesting service, which is available to

-clients who invest at least $100,000 in a taxable account, please see
+clients with a taxable account, please see

 Exhibit 2 presents the optimal asset allocations solved using the parameters described above for retirement accounts.